 The Funeral director will apply for a death certificate when they lodge the Death Registration.
 The usual process is that the Office will send the Death Certificate to the immediate family.

-We hope this guide to preparing a Will helps you with your estate planning.
+We hope this guide to making a Will helps you with your estate planning.

 You might also find the following articles useful: